bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

     When we receive an orphan transaction, we place it in a temporary data structure called the orphan set.
 We then ask the peer that sent us the orphan to also send us the parent transactions that we don't yet have.
-We can do that because the orphan refers to the txids of the parent transactions.
-We simply send a `GETDATA` message containing those txids to the peer to request the parent transactions.
+We can do that because the orphan transaction contains the txids of its parent transactions.
+We simply send a `getdata` message containing those txids to the peer to request the parent transactions.

     For [wtxid relay peers][news108 wtxid relay], transactions are announced and requested using the _wtxid_ of the transaction, not the _txid_.
-However, orphan transactions only refer to their parents' txids, not wtxids, so it's not possible to request the parent transaction using wtxid.
+However, orphan transactions contain their parents' txids, not wtxids, so it's not possible to request the parent transaction using wtxid.
 [PR
     #18044][Bitcoin Core #18044], which introduced wtxid relay peers and was
     merged last week, did not permit fetching parent transactions from wtxid